-Walt Disney once said that it takes “people to make the dream a reality.”
+Walt Disney once said it takes “people to make the dream a reality.”
 He’s right.
-Cast Members are the magic, and even guests make the parks come alive.
-If the post-reopening period at Walt Disney World taught me anything, it’s that an eerily empty Magic Kingdom loses its novelty really quickly.
+Cast Members are the magic, and even guests are integral to the experience.
+We all dislike huge crowds, but people breathe life into the parks.
+(Updated November 27, 2023.)

 Suffice to say, the overwhelming majority of guests add a lot to the experience at Walt Disney World…but not every single guest.
 Some are the magic, but there are sometimes a few who detract from the magic.
 To that end, we’ve put a list together identifying the worst types of guests at Walt Disney World.
 Consider this part venting and part “cautionary tale” so you know what types of behavior to avoid.

 With that said, no one is perfect 100% of the time.
 Not you, and certainly not me.
 Try as I might, I have been guilty of certain entries on this list.
 Perhaps it’s something in the Florida air (humidity) or water (swamp stuff).

 Or maybe it’s the tremendous weight of planning and executing a “perfect” Walt Disney World vacation that has incredibly high stakes due to the monetary cost and convoluted systems and processes, glitchy apps, chaotic crowds.
 Even if you’re trying your best to have a great day, from time to time, that stress can overwhelm even absolute angels.

 I offer this caveat because I’m not a fan of call-out culture nor do I like the idea of putting people “on blast” even if it’s in a just for fun venting post like this one that uses abstractions rather than specific instances of behavior we’ve seen recently.